wpilibsuite/frc-docs/source/docs/getting-started/running-a-benchtop/creating-benchtop-test-program-labview.rst

 1. In the Project Explorer window, double-click the Robot Main.vi item to open the Robot Main VI.
 2. Click the Run button (White Arrow on the top ribbon) of the Robot Main VI to deploy the VI to the roboRIO.
 LabVIEW deploys the VI, all items required by the VI, and the target settings to memory on the roboRIO.
 If prompted to save any VIs, click Save on all prompts.
-3. Using the Driver Station software, put the robot in Teleop Mode.
-For more information on configuring and using the Driver Station software, see the FRC Driver Station Software article.
-4. Click Enable.
-5. Move the joysticks and observe how the robot responds.
-6. Click the Abort button of the Robot Main VI.
+3. Click the Abort button of the Robot Main VI.
 Notice that the VI stops.
 When you deploy a program with the Run button, the program runs on the roboRIO, but you can manipulate the front panel objects of the program from the host computer.

 .. note:: A program deployed in this manner will not remain on the roboRIO after a power cycle.
 To deploy a program to run every time the roboRIO starts follow the next step, Deploying the program.